ShadeAlsha/Scorena/README.md

-# ⚽ Soccer Talent AI – National Talent Identification System
+# ⚽ Soccer Talent AI – National Talent Identification and Youth Development System
 A large-scale AI-powered system to **identify**, **analyze**, and **track young soccer talents** in schools and public spaces.
 Leveraging computer vision, deep learning, and coach feedback, this platform builds a national talent database with real-time performance analysis and development tracking.

 ---